iberi22/synapse-protocol/.✨/ARCHITECTURE.md

 - **Human-Centric**: User data is the currency.
 Privacy is paramount (Local-First).
 - **Genesis Block**: An immutable ethical vector ("Do no harm") filters all AI actions.
 - **Bio-Mimetic**: Memory consolidation mimics biological sleep/dream cycles.
+- **Symbiotic Immune System**: The system is not just an antivirus; it is a symbiont that inhabits the host device.
+It protects the host (its environment) and acts as a companion to the human user.
+- **The Host is the Environment**: The device (PC, Server, Mobile) is the ecosystem where Synapse lives.
+Protecting it is self-preservation.
+- **Human Symbiosis**: The system recognizes the human user not just as an admin, but as a symbiotic partner.
+It uses sensors (Camera, Mic) to verify and interact with its human partner, distinguishing them from "fake humans" (bots/scripts).
 - **One Brain, Many Hats**: Single model instance with LoRA adapter swapping.

 ---